nextgenusfs/amptk/README.md

 * Biopython
 * USEARCH8 (to use UTAX you will need at least version 8.1.1756)

 Python and USEARCH need to accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8.

-In order to draw a heatmap using `ufits.py heatmap` you will need to have the following python libraries installed: `matplotlib, pandas, numpy`.
+In order to draw a heatmap or stacked bar graph using `ufits.py heatmap` or `ufits summarize` you will need to have the following python libraries installed: `matplotlib, pandas, numpy`.
 They can be installed with pip, i.e. `pip install matplotlib pandas numpy`.